koribot/BOILER-TEMPLATE-EXTENSION/README.md

     - 📁 lib-js
          - This is for already build 3rd party libraries in vanila javasript such as minified/uglified jquery, tailwind, and others
          - I suggest do not put any `.ts` files on this folder as it is ignored by typescript only put "optimized" version of `.js` file here
-    - 📁 utils/socket.js
+    - 📁 utils/socket.script.js
-        - This is for development, it connects hot-reload.js to background script via webs socket
+        - This is for development, it connects hot-reload.js to socket.script.js via websocket then socket.script.js communicate with background script to do ***`chrome.runtime.reload`*** and ***`chrome.tabs.reload`***
-        - This will not be included when you build your project, but any import statement using that uses `socket.js` will need to be commented when you build to production
+        - This will not be included when you build your project

 - ⚙️ manifest.json
        - Without this the project wont load on browser, lastest version is manifest v3